Water Hawthorn Plant Description:

 Should your Water Hawthorne arrive as a plant rather than a bulb, plant it the very same way!

 If your Water Hawthorne arrives as a bulb, you may keep it in the crisper of your refrigerator until you are able to plant the bulbs.
-As of 2020 we plan to send these as live plants only unless asked for otherwise!

 What Is Loam Soil?